BEAST2-Dev/hmc/_pages/hmc/birthRate/estimate.md

 Whether to estimate this item or keep constant to its initial value.
 This parameter is usually estimated, especially when it is a parameter of interest.
-If so ,a [prior](../../Priors/BirthRatePrior/) needs to be specified.
+If so, a [prior](../../Priors/BirthRatePrior/) needs to be specified.